 You will first need a full eye examination to rule out the more common eye focusing and vision problems.
 Following this examination the optometrist will let you know if they feel that you may benefit from an Irlen Screening.
 The screening will determine whether you are affected by Irlen Syndrome, how severe it is and whether using an Irlen coloured overlay can help.

-Irlen screenings are available at Te Awamutu, Hamilton and Tokoroa.
+Irlen screenings are available at Te Awamutu, Hamilton, Thames and Tokoroa.
 If a screening suggests that you can benefit from irlen lenses, the second stage diagnostic session is available at our Te Awamutu practice with Julie Gibson.